crashoverride777/swifty-ads/README.md

 v 3.5

-- This update should fix an issue when using multiple view controllers.
-Ads are now added to the apps rootViewController which should ensure they will always show.
+- Ads are now added to the apps rootViewController.
+This should ensure that ads are shown correctly when using multiple viewControllers.

 v 3.4.1